-Page Reviewed / Updated - Mar.
-2015
+Page Reviewed / Updated - Apr.
+2019

-The services available are the same whether the beneficiary is approved for SPED or Ex-SPED, however their financial obligations may differ.
-Ex-SPED beneficiaries have the complete cost of services paid for, while SPED beneficiaries are charged a service fee.
-However the fee for services is minor when comparing to purchasing these same services from private elder care service providers.
+Financial obligations between the programs may differ.
+Ex-SPED beneficiaries have the complete cost of services covered, while SPED beneficiaries may be charged a service fee.
+However the fee for services is minor when compared to purchasing these same services from private elder care service providers.
 Services covered by these programs include: